Vulcan (Marvel Comics): War of Kings

-After learning of the devastation of the Skrull fleet and the takeover of Hala by the Inhumans, Vulcan launches a surprise attack on the Kree, now ruled by Black Bolt and the Inhuman population of Attilan.
-The Imperial Guard retrieves Lilandra, whom Vulcan plans to execute.
-However, he is stopped by one of his admirals, stating that doing so will only make her a martyr and incite factions loyal to her to overthrow him around a similar figurehead.
-He also abducts Adam Warlock and attacks him.
+After learning of the devastation of the Skrull fleet and the takeover of Hala by the Inhumans, Vulcan launches a surprise attack on the Kree, now ruled by Black Bolt.
+Vulcan intends to execute Lilandra, but is stopped by one of his admirals, stating that doing so will make Lilandra a martyr and risk him being overthrown.

-Soon enough, Lilandra is assassinated in an attempt to usurp Vulcan.
-Immediately, a civil war ignites in the Imperium between factions loyal to her and Vulcan.
-Though advised by the Fraternity of Raptors and his admirals to sue for peace and return to their planets to restore order, Vulcan refuses to listen and flies off to engage the Inhumans.
-He finds Black Bolt with his T-Bomb.
-Believing Black Bolt intends to destroy his empire, Vulcan engages him.
-They both apparently die in the resulting explosion that tears a hole in the fabric of space and time.
-Gladiator then takes Vulcan's place as Majestor of the Shi'ar.
-It is later revealed that Black Bolt did not die but was instead trapped in the fault, while Vulcan's fate remained unknown.
+Soon afterward, Lilandra is assassinated by Darkhawk in an attempt to usurp Vulcan.
+Immediately, a civil war ignites in the Imperium between factions loyal to Lilandra and Vulcan.
+Vulcan confronts Black Bolt, believing that he intends to destroy the Shi'ar empire.
+Vulcan and Black Bolt are seemingly killed when Black Bolt's T-Bomb explodes, creating a hole in the fabric of space and time that becomes known as the Fault.
+Gladiator takes Vulcan's place as Majestor of the Shi'ar.

 Dawn of X

-In Dawn of X, Vulcan is revealed to have survived, with no memory of his time of Shi'ar Emperor, and becomes a citizen of Krakoa.
+In Dawn of X, Vulcan is revealed to have survived, with no memory of his time of Shi'ar emperor, and becomes a citizen of Krakoa.
 He later learns that the Many-Angled Ones captured him during his time in the Fault and manipulated his mind.
-Vulcan then kills most of the Cotati, as the survivors prepare to attack Krakoa.
+Vulcan kills most of the Cotati as the survivors prepare to attack Krakoa.
+Vulcan creates constructs of Petra and Sway, who cannot be resurrected on Krakoa as they died before Cerebro was created.